Solving the At-Most-Once Problem with Nearly Optimal Effectiveness: Algorithm

-The idea behind the algorithm $\algName$ (see Fig. \,\ref{fig:IOAtrans}) is quite intuitive and is based on an algorithm for renaming processes presented by Attiya \emph{et al.}\,\cite{ABDPR90}.
+The idea behind the algorithm $\algName$ (see Fig. \,\ref{fig:IOAsig},\,\ref{fig:IOAtrans}) is quite intuitive and is based on an algorithm for renaming processes presented by Attiya\,\emph{et al.}\,\cite{ABDPR90}.
 Each process $p$, picks a job $i$ to perform, announces (by writing in shared memory) that it is about to perform the job and then checks if it is safe to perform it (by reading the announcements other processes made in the shared memory, and the jobs other processes announced they have performed).
 If it is safe to perform the job $i$, process $p$ will proceed with the $\act{do}_{p,i}$ action and then mark the job completed.
 If it is not safe to perform $i$, $p$ will release the job.
 In either case, $p$ picks a new job to perform.
 In order to pick a new job, $p$ reads from the shared memory and gathers information on which jobs \sk{are safe to perform, by reading the announcements that other processes made in the shared memory about the jobs they are about to perform, and the jobs other processes announced they have already performed.} Assuming that those jobs are ordered, $p$ splits the set of ``free'' jobs in $m$ intervals and picks the first job of the interval with rank equal to $p$'s rank. \sk{Note that since the information needed in order to decide whether it is safe to perform a specific job and in order to pick the next job to perform is the same, these steps are combined in the algorithm.} In Figure \ref{fig:IOAtrans}, we use function $rank(\SET_1, \SET_2, i)$, that returns the element of set $\SET_1 \setminus \SET_2$ that has rank $i$.
 If $\SET_1$ and $\SET_2$ have $\BigO{n}$ elements and are stored in some tree structure like \emph{red-black tree} or some variant of \emph{B-tree}, the operation $rank(\SET_1, \SET_2, i)$, costs $\BigO{\left|\SET_2\right| \log n}$ assuming that $\SET_2 \subseteq \SET_1$.

-We will prove that the algorithm has effectiveness $n-(\beta+m-2)$.
+We will prove that algorithm $\algName$ has effectiveness $n-(\beta+m-2)$.
 For $\beta = O(m)$ this effectiveness is asymptotically optimal for any $m=o(n)$.
 Note that by Theorem\,\ref{thm:L-Bound} the upper bound on effectiveness of the at-most-once problem is $n-f$, where $f$ is the number of failed processes in the system.
 Next we present algorithm $\algName$ in more detail.

 \Par{Shared Variables.} $next$ is an array with $m$ elements.
 In the cell $next_q$ of the array process $q$ announces the job it is about to perform.
 From the structure of algorithm $\algName$, only process $q$ writes in cell $next_q$.
 On the other hand any process may read cell $next_q$.